 Yirranma Place

-Restored former church reimagined as a social purpose precinct for philanthropy.
+A restored former church reimagined as a social-purpose precinct

 About the building

-Established by the Paul Ramsay Foundation and opened in 2022, Yirranma Place was created as a precinct for social purpose, bringing together like-minded organisations, social enterprises and people working for social change.
-It invites the wider philanthropic community to share space and ambition, becoming a place of promise and purpose.
-‘Yirranma’ is translated from Gadigal to mean ‘many-create’, which indicates the purpose of the precinct – a place where people come together to create and connect in the neighbourhood.
+Developed by the Paul Ramsay Foundation (PRF) and opened in 2022, Yirranma Place was created as a precinct for social purpose, bringing together like-minded organisations, social enterprises and people working for social change.
+It invites the wider for-purpose community to share space and ambition, becoming a place of promise and purpose.
+‘Yirranma’ is broadly translated to mean ‘many-create’, which indicates the purpose of the precinct – a place where people come together to create and connect in the neighbourhood.

 1927